positlabs/spark-DevCircComChallenge-Smoke/README.md

 <img src="https://github.com/The-AR-Company/spark-DevCircComChallenge-Smoke/blob/main/images/editProperties.png" alt="Import Texture Distortion Shader from Spark AR Patch Library" width="300"/><img src="https://github.com/The-AR-Company/spark-DevCircComChallenge-Smoke/blob/main/images/strengthParam.png" alt="Import Texture Distortion Shader from Spark AR Patch Library" width="300"/>

 This strength value is affecting the brightness of the distortion texture, so anything less than 1 will be darkening and anything greater than 1 will be brightening.
 The pixel brightness of the distortion texture is used to determine how far to move the pixels in the main texture.
+_The pictures below use the final version of the effect so it's easier to understand_

 <img src="https://github.com/The-AR-Company/spark-DevCircComChallenge-Smoke/blob/main/images/strengthEffect.png" width="500"/>